This fall-inspired, spiced plum apple compote couldn't be simpler to prepare, just a handful of ingredients and 15 minutes are all you need.

 The shift from summer to fall has always been the hardest for me, more so than any other change in season during the year.
 I hate to say goodbye to those long sun-filled summer days, yet the sun is already starting to set much earlier and the evenings cooling off more quickly than they did even a few short weeks ago.
 Luckily I still have plums.

 In season from summer through early fall, plums ease us gently into the new season with their sweet/tart taste and multitude of colors.
-They’re a taste of summer that lingers into fall, happily coinciding with apple season, which makes them perfect for turning into a fall-inspired plum compote.
+They’re a taste of summer that lingers into fall which makes them perfect for turning into a fall-inspired plum compote.

 While compote originally meant a dessert of fruit (usually whole or halved) cooked in sugar syrup, it’s over time come to mean a chunky fruit sauce that’s briefly cooked on the stove.
 Not as sweet as jam and not as runny as syrup, but arguably more useful than both, it’s definitely a good thing to have a jar of in your fridge.

-- You simply toss everything into a pot, simmer stirring occasionally, and about 10-15 minutes later, your compote will be ready to serve.
-It’s really that easy!
+Making compote is easy!
+You simply toss everything into a pot, simmer stirring occasionally, and about 10-15 minutes later your compote will be ready to serve.

 Plum Compote